RandomOscillations/lost-and-found/Readme.md

 	•	Moderator console; trust scores for reporters.
 	•	Push notifications; SSO; meet-up location suggestions.
 	•	Social media ingestion (Snap etc.) with a moderation queue.
+	•	Split the claims and notify services out of the gateway once chat/notifications mature.
+	•	Restore the computer-vision blur worker as a standalone job (ties back into intake media hooks).